amueller/introduction_to_ml_with_python/README.md

 All datasets are included in the repository, with the exception of the aclImdb dataset, which you can download from the page of [Andrew Maas](http://ai.stanford.edu/~amaas/data/sentiment/).
 See the book for details.

+If you get ``ImportError: No module named mglearn`` you can try to install mglearn into your python environment using the command ``pip install mglearn`` in your terminal or ``!pip install mglearn`` in Jupyter Notebook.

 ## Errata
 Please note that the first print of the book is missing the following line when listing the assumed imports: